b-N-I-R-A-V/Instacart-Basket-Analysis-/README.md

 # Instacart Grocery Basket Analysis Project
-Welcome to my project where I explore the fascinating world of data analysis using Python and Tableau.
+Welcome to my project where I explore the fascinating world of data analysis using Python.
 In this project, we are analyzing Instacart's Grocery Basket who wants to uncover more information about their sales pattern.
 The instacart stakeholders are most interested in the variety of customers in their database along with theri purchasing behaviours.
 Of course, one size does not fit all when it comes to marketing strategies.
 Therefore, our primary focus is to dissect customer diversity and purchasing behaviors to devise targeted marketing campaigns.

 ## Key Questions